 The Graduate Assistant is Miss Pilar Alonso (graduate.admin@aha.cam.uk).
-She works closely with Claire to realise graduate administration in the Faculty.
+She works closely with Claire to realise graduate administration related to the Faculty and Degree Committee.

 Chief Secretary of Architecture

 The Chief Secretary for the Department is Ms Sue Luxon (sl621@cam.ac.uk).
 Sue co-ordinates all the academic activities of the Department, including course materials, examinations, servicing of Department meetings, production of material for external assessments, production of documentation for central University administration, and much more besides, as well as acting as personal assistant to the Head of Department.
 She is also responsible for dealing with public and student enquiries, and organising Departmental events.